What Does Exclusive in a Relationship Mean?

 But a private emotional choice is not the same as a shared agreement.

 That distinction protects you.
 It keeps you from giving committed energy to an undefined situation and then feeling betrayed by a rule the other person never agreed to.
+If the connection is warm but unclear, read the pattern the same way you would read mixed signals from a good man: look for repeated behavior, not one intense moment.

 What actually changes when you become exclusive